-It all starts with a plan...
+It all starts with a plan:

 By taking the time to ensure that your new hire feels valued and welcome on his or her first day, and putting in place an onboarding plan, you will be setting the scene for a happy, motivated, engaged staff member.
+Share these important elements with your new employee:

-Culture of the organisation
+- Culture of the organization.

-Overview of the business
+- Overview of the business.

-Core priorities of the role
+- Core priorities of the role.

+- Communication protocols externally and internally.

-Day-to-day expectations of the employee
+- Day-to-day expectations of the employee.

-Key meetings to be attended
+- Key meetings to be attended.

-Key individuals to meet
+- Key individuals to meet.

-Assign a buddy to support the new team member
+- -Assign a buddy to support the new team member.
+This person will provide peer support.
+It will be a colleague that the new employee can rely on other than their immediate manager.

-NB: Even if you are a very small smart-up with two or three people, this is something you should start from day one and keep as you grow.
+Tip: Even if you are a small start-up with two or three people, this is something you should start from day one and keep as you grow.
 Every employee likes and needs to feel valued.

-The four C's of onboarding your staff
+The four C's of onboarding your staff:

-Depending on the size of your organisation and the complexity of the legal landscape, you can choose whether to handle People Strategy internally (by an individual or a department), or to outsource this function to an agency.
+Depending on the size of your organization and the complexity of the legal landscape, you can choose whether to handle people strategy internally (by an individual or a department) or to outsource this function to an agency.